ethereum/ethereum-org-website/src/content/about/index.md

 ### 1. ethereum.org is a portal to Ethereum 🌏

 We want our users to have their interest piqued and their questions answered.
 So our portal needs to combine information, "magic moments" and links to the brilliant community resources that exist out there.
-The purpose of our content is to be an “on-boarding portal” and not a substitute for the extensive resources that already exist.
+The purpose of our content is to be an “onboarding portal” and not a substitute for the extensive resources that already exist.
 We're keen to support and integrate with community built resources, giving them more visibility and making them more discoverable.

 Ethereum's community is at the heart of this: we need to not just serve the community, but incorporate their feedback and work with a large group of stakeholders to improve it.
 The website isn't just for the community we have now but must anticipate how it will grow in the future.
 Ethereum is global, containing people from many languages, regions, and cultures.